BinhHong/Image-Caption-Generator/README.md

 <h2 id="intro">Introduction</h2>

 Given an image, we would like to find out what its content is,  what it is about.
-The project therefore deals with an intersection of image processing and language processing, which has been an interesting topic and has got a lot of attention recently.
+Specifically, a caption will be generated in order to precisely describe the correspondng image.
+The topic therefore deals with an intersection of Computer Vision and Natural Language Processing, which has been an interesting topic and has got a lot of attention recently.

-In addition, I will be using the pre-trained model VGG16.
+In this project I will be using the pre-trained model VGG16.
 VGG stands for Visual Geometry Group, a research group at the University of Oxford.

 <p align="center">
 <br><br><img src="Pictures/VGG16.jpg" width="600" height="300">